Benaam Badsha

-Synopsis
+Plot

-Found in a garbage bin, abandoned by his biological parents, a young man grows up to be a paid assassin, kidnapper, and rapist (Anil Kapoor).
-One of his rape victims is Jyoti (Juhi Chawla), who is raped on the day of her marriage to a doctor groom.
+Found in a garbage bin, abandoned by his biological parents, a young man grows up to be a paid assassin, kidnapper, and rapist.
+One of his rape victims is Jyoti, who is raped on the day of her marriage to a doctor groom.
 Her life ruined, unwed, she decides to convince her rapist to marry her, and goes to live in his neighborhood.
-But her rapist will not marry her, however, she continues to pursue her goal, and after feigning a pregnancy, she does convince him to allow her to move in with him – amongst ruins, without a roof.
+Her rapist will not marry her but, she continues to pursue her goal, and after feigning a pregnancy, she does convince him to allow her to move in with him – amongst ruins, without a roof.
 She soon starts to transform him, with considerable success.
 She names him Deepak, so that he has a name others can call him by.
-Deepak receives a contract to kill Kaameshwari (Rohini Hattangadi) by Jaikal (Amrish Puri).
+Deepak receives a contract to kill Kaameshwari by Jaikal.
 Deepak refuses to take this contract, and shortly thereafter, he is arrested by the police for Kaameshwari's death.
 With a background such as his, will he be able to convince the authorities that he was not involved in her death, and that he was framed for it?